Noah (TV series): Plot

-As a kid, he wanted to be a policeman to put his own father in jail not just for the crimes he's committed, but also for hurting his mother.
+As a kid, he wanted to be a policeman to put his own father in jail not just for the crimes he has committed, but also for hurting his mother.
 For good things happen to those with pure intentions, he meets Ruth (Jodi Sta.
 Maria)—a beautiful lady who will later on give him a son.
 They marry each other even without the blessings of Ruth's mother.
 But sometimes, fate has a way of playing with people's lives.
 One of the criminals Gabriel busted years ago manages to escape the prison.
 To have his revenge, the criminal goes after that which matters most to Gabriel-his family.
 Now, Gabriel finds himself fighting for his life and that of his wife and son.
-After five years of suffering from amnesia, Gabriel recalls everything but it's too late.
+After five years of suffering from amnesia, Gabriel recalls everything but it is too late.
 His wife is already married to his former suitor.
 He realizes that she does not intend to return to him.
-How ironic that he's regained his memory only to find out that he's already lost everything he cares for.
+How ironic that he has regained his memory only to find out that he has already lost everything he cares for.
 And so he decides to look for his son.
 He strongly believes that he is still alive.
 And he is right.
 For his son now lives with the Ungtas in the island of Noah—a world completely different and unknown to men.